 Urban properties classified as “trade, industry, or services” and “others” are excluded from AIMI.

-The taxable basis corresponds to the sum of the Tax Registration Value (TRV) of all the urban properties held by each taxpayer, reported as at 1 January of each year.
+The taxable basis corresponds to the sum of the Tax Registration Value (TRV) of all the urban properties held by each taxpayer, reported as of 1 January of each year.

 Deductions / Exemptions